wentasah/novaboot/README.md

 - $default\_target

-    Default target (see below) to use when no target is explicitely specified on command line with the __\--target__ option.
+    Default target (see below) to use when no target is explicitly specified on command line with the __\--target__ option.

 - %targets